231031/stuRegister/client/README.md

 -edu_term add column status (use to tell have any teacher start grade or not -> for use in calculating gpax)

 Student
--fetch advanced analysis avg_gpax and avg_hours of each old scholarship -fixed filter year in getStatusScholar used poso instead -fixed Studentlogin
+-fetch advanced analysis avg_gpax and avg_hours of each closed scholarship (Studenthome)* -fixed filter year in getStatusScholar used poso instead -fixed Studentlogin
+-fetch advanced analysis the number of students in each faculty who will attend this activity (StudentAtten)*

 Teacher
--fetch advanced analysis getAvgCourse avg_grade in course
+-fetch advanced analysis getAvgCourse avg_grade in each course (Teacherhome)*

+Committee
+-advanced analysis Committeehome 2, Committeetable